soz-live/soz-live.github.io/about.md

 # About

-## Introduction

-**SOZ-LIVE** is a collection of over 2600 Lisp routines, that enables the creation of complex CAD entities, from a series of inputs of simpler objects.
-It builds upon basic types such numbers and vectors to entities such as Lines and Circles to enable the modelling of complex 3D Parts made of Features.

 ## SOZ

 ### The What of SOZ

+For Users, **SOZ** provides a consistent environment to develop complex CAD models, from a series of inputs of simpler objects using a Graphical User Interface (GUI).

+It builds upon basic types such numbers and strings, all the way to the modelling of complex 3D Parts made of Features.

-**SOZ** is a means of combining:
+For Coders, **SOZ** is a means of combining Functional Programming (FP), Object Oriented Programming (OOP) and Scripting, all programmed in Lisp.

-- Functional Programming (FP)
-- Object Oriented Programming (OOP)
-- Scripting

-All programmed in Lisp.

 ### The Why of SOZ